Kas-tle/ProxyPass/README.md

 ## Where to log packet data
 ## Valid options: console, file or both
 log-to: file
+## If ProxyPass should follow transfer packets.
+follow-transfers: true
+## If ProxyPass should download packs from the destination server.
+## This will only download packs if the client has not downloaded them yet.
+download-packs: true

 ## Packets to ignore to make your log more refined.
 These default packet are generally spammed
 ignored-packets: